jacobmbloom/MTG-card-gen-project/README.md

 # magic the gathering card generation script

-this is a natural language processing project to train gpt-2 model on Magic the Gathering cards and generate new cards from a prompt.<br/>
+this is a natural language processing project to train a gpt-2 model on Magic the Gathering cards and generate new cards from a prompt.<br/>
 the goal was to see how accurately trained models could recreate Magic the Gathering cards, and how creative it could be with new cards.<br/>

 ## how to run/usage